Child Support Glossary

-Agency that exists in every State that locates non-custodial parents (NCPs) or putative fathers (PF), establishes, enforces, and modifies child support, and collects and distributes child support money.
+The agency that exists in every state that locates non-custodial parents (NCPs) or putative fathers (PF), establishes, enforces, and modifies child support, and collects and distributes child support money.
 Operated by State or local government according to the Child Support Enforcement Program guidelines as set forth in Title IV-D of the Social Security Act.
-Also known as a "IV-D Agency".
+Also known as an "IV-D Agency".
 (See also: IV-D)

 Child Support Pass-Through

-Person who seeks to initiate court proceedings against another person.
-In a civil case the complainant is the plaintiff; in a criminal case the complainant is the State.
+A person who seeks to initiate court proceedings against another person.
+In a civil case, the complainant is the plaintiff; in a criminal case, the complainant is the State.

 The formal written document filed in a court whereby the complainant sets forth the names of the parties, the allegations, and the request for relief sought.
 Sometimes called the initial pleading or petition.